jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Consider a `->d_parent` -> new helper `debugfs_node_parent` and add to Coccinelle as well

 ## Coccinelle

+- New bash script doing one by one
+  - BUG: "wrapper" functions we find that are _not_ defined in the same file (example, `fault_create_debugfs_attr` used in blk-timeout.c and lib/fault-inject-usercopy.c) don't result in args or return values getting transformed.
+    - I think we can split the rules up so we separate finding them and rewriting them.
+    - We could always run spatch at the top-level, and _then_ one by one.
+    - Maybe two passes will help: one to transform "obvious" wrapper stuff, and the next is entirely type-based on definitions.
+    - Consider running a global spatch once or twice, and then the script.
+  - `sound/soc/soc-pcm.c` isn't working (only file I think).
+It interesting because there is no dentry declaration in the actual file (but there is debugfs usage)

 - Make a `cocci-test` directory in this subdirectory with multiple headers and C files to try and repro issues I see